 Specific objectives of the InnoLAND project:

-- implementing Professional Qualifications Directive requirements to foster automatic recognition of LA profession in Europe;
+- implementing Professional Qualifications Directive requirements to foster automatic recognition of the LA profession in Europe;

 - establishing pan-European quality standards for LA study programmes and homogenizing landscape architecture education in Europe;